lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **Was it fun?** Yes and no...
 Writing jokes was fun!
 And getting laughs was fun.
 Bombing was awful.
 Waiting was boring.

 **Did I make money:** Narrr.
 Once after a good set, the host asked if I had 10 minutes of material.
 That was the closest I ever came...
 Apparently I too eagerly said, uh what yes yes yes I do yes please, because he was like "No you don't!"
 And it was probably for the best...
-I really didn't 10 minutes haha.
+I really didn't have 10 minutes haha.
 But I feel like if I had just cooly nodded... maybe he would have given me one of the paid 10 minute slots.

-**Thing I'd do differently:**
+**What I'd do differently:**

 - Find a mic or two just to practice / workshop jokes
 - Practice for friends & family!
 I think it'd feel awkward, but actually be kind of helpful.
+Gary Gulman practiced in front of kids as a substitute teacher.
 I feel like I really just needed to practice talking through jokes, and seeing if they were remotely funny.
 - After that?
 Just go to an actually good and fun open mic with a real audience

 ## 3) Freelance Writing

 This was the second highest paying job that I gave myself, and it was a lot of work.
 The writing would usually take me 4-8 hours, depending on what it was, but the real work was getting a piece accepted somewhere.

 To get a piece "accepted" you have to email your idea or sometimes the whole essay / article / poem (whatever) to the publication / editor.
 My acceptance rate was around 1 in 20.
 Since it would usually take me around an hour to write a pitch, it ended up being about 28 hours in all to get paid ~$200 for an article.
-Add on the fact that sometimes publications would take a month or two to send you a check, and you can see why the financial side of this one could be kind of rough.
+Add on the fact that sometimes publications would take a month or two to send you a check, and you can see how this could get pretty dicey money-wise.

 **Did I make money?** Yeah I did.
 I was able to repeatedly get some articles for the weirdest, most niche magazine of all time (writing about technology to mitigate climate change with a conservative slant?).
 That was fine.
 But they pretty much always accepted my pitches, so I pitched and wrote here often.
 I got $50 for a poem, $50 to write about pizza (a dream come true), and $800 for a personal essay.
 In total, I want to say I made around $2-3k freelance writing (over the course of like, 2-3 years).